Let's Get Lost (1988 film): Development

-Reception
+Reception and legacy

 Let's Get Lost had its world premiere at the 1988 Toronto International Film Festival, four months after Chet Baker's death.

 The documentary was well received by critics and currently has a 93% rating on Rotten Tomatoes.
 Entertainment Weekly gave the film an "A−" rating and said that Weber "created just about the only documentary that works like a novel, inviting you to read between the lines of Baker's personality until you touch the secret sadness at the heart of his beauty".
 In her review for the Los Angeles Times, Carina Chocano wrote, "If there's a driving force to Weber's film, it seems to be delving into the nature and purpose of star quality and personal magnetism, which Baker had in droves but which didn't save him".
 In his review for The Washington Post, Hal Hinson wrote that what Weber "provides us is rapturous, deeply involving, and more than a little puzzling".
 Terrence Rafferty, in his review for The New York Times, wrote, "The enduring fascination of Let's Get Lost, the reason it remains powerful even now, when every value it represents is gone, is that it's among the few movies that deal with the mysterious, complicated emotional transactions involved in the creation of pop culture — and with the ambiguous process by which performers generate desire".

 A newly restored print was screened at the 2008 Cannes Film Festival.